Honoured to be a Woman of Distinction

 Tell us a bit about receiving your Woman of Distinction nomination and Award.

 I was extremely honoured to have my mentee Emily Mills nominate me.
 I met Emily through my Each One, Teach One mentoring programme when she was 14 years old.
 She later volunteered with me at Honey Jam and also performed on the Honey Jam stage.
-It was really meaningful to know that the girls I work with not only look up to me, but think that I deserved to be recognised by YWCA Toronto as a Woman of Distinction!
+It was really meaningful to know that I had an impact on the girls I worked with in the programme and that they thought that I deserved to be recognized by YWCA Toronto as a Woman of Distinction!

 It was exciting and a little overwhelming to be chosen to receive the Award and be featured alongside the other remarkable women from different sectors.
 For all of us Women of Distinction, it feels great to be recognized for decades of hard work.
 I was elated to be a part of the Women of Distinction legacy and join a sisterhood of women from across Toronto doing great work in so many areas.